bajicdusko/bajicdusko.github.io/_posts/2017-06-08-simplified-fragment-management.markdown

 ![Sequence Diagram]({{ site.url }}/images/posts/2017/2017-06-08-fragmentdiagram.svg)

 It is obvious that implementation is really simple.
-These are the preconditions you must fulfill.
+To make things even more easier, sources can be easily found by referencing the library in your `build.gradle` file: `implementation 'com.bajicdusko:fragment-manager:1.0.2'`.

+You have the freedom to reimplement base classes for the activities and fragments, or you can extend already prepared `SFMActivity` and `SFMFragment` class which do all the work for you.

+In case that you're unable to extend these classes, these are the preconditions you have to prepare in your own class.

 1. Activity initialize `SimpleFragmentManager`.
   - Override `onSaveInstanceState` and `onRestoreInstanceState` methods and forward the state to `SimpleFragmentManager`.